fathah/next-drive/Readme.md

 ## Setup
-This is a light weight server to start with default `node_modules` folder of your existing project.
+This is a light weight upload server.

 1. Clone the repo to your existing project.
 2. Rename the folder as required Eg: drive